sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 [2017-02-24 00:01:53,860] INFO Server started, listening for requests...
 ```

+There are also some official [Docker images](http://docs.confluent.io/3.1.2/cp-docker-images/docs/intro.html) available.{.info}

-I've kept only the interesting parts:
+I've kept only the interesting parts of the config:
 - It stores the schemas modifications into a kafka topic `_schemas`.
 - We can use JMX to check the internals of the registry.
 - In Zookeeper, we'll find the data in `/schema_registry`.
 - We can only insert backward compatible Avro schemas (in the subject) and it's configurable.

-We can check in Zookeeper:
+We can check in Zookeeper its state:

 ```bash
 $ ./bin/zookeeper-shell localhost